The pandemic changed a lot of things in our daily life but one enduring legacy will be our relationship with work.

 There are plenty of good companies where you can have a very long career.
 I know half a dozen people who started working at Northrop Grumman the same year I did (2003) and are still there.
 I know many who left for other companies but I don’t know a single person who was laid off.
 It’s still possible to work somewhere your entire career – but it’s rare.

 And you never know what will happen.
-Lord and Taylor, which has been around nearly 200 years, is bankrupt and will be liquidating all of their stores.
+Lord and Taylor, which has been around nearly 200 years, went bankrupt and will be liquidating all of their stores.
 The pandemic did a number on many companies and for the massive ones, layoffs are inevitable.
 Survival trumps everything else.

 This highlights one key idea that everyone needs to understand – you need a side hustle.